 You may have an Australian Business Number (ABN) for your contract work as a nurse.
 However, be sure to understand whether you need insurance as a professional to cover your professional duties as a nurse or as a business entity.

 As a nurse, you must meet the NMBA’s registration standards, which include having appropriate professional indemnity insurance arrangements when practising your profession.
 Ensure that your professional indemnity insurance arrangements provide adequate and suitable coverage for all aspects of your practice.
 The NMBA’s registration standard requires enrolled nurses, registered nurses, and nurse practitioners with their own insurance to retain proof and present it to the NMBA if requested.
+Professional indemnity insurance arrangements can be obtained through:

 Guild is the principal partner of Australian College of Nursing and the Australian College of Perioperative Nurses (ACORN).